romanjrdykyj/select2dot1/README.md

 #### **Use default components**

 If you want to change the layout of your component you can utilize other component templates, so you can use the default components that are available.
-**Remember that when using this builder, you must ensure the correctness of the written code yourself.**
+**Remember that when using this builder, you must make sure that the code thats written is correct before you do anything else.**

 ```dart
 Select2dot1(